 The build quality is about the same as Twins, but the fit and look are quite a bit different.
 If you’ve tried a pair of Twins, my next recommendation is to give Top King a go — you may find you love them or hate them.
 Twins and Top King are more similar in feel than either glove is to Fairtex.

-Windy gloves doe have their own ‘fit’ and ‘feel’ distinct from the other glove brands.
-If I could put it into words I would say they have the puffy density of the Top King gloves with a bit of the snug comfort of the RAJA gloves, but ideally sized for larger hands with more expansive interiors.
+Windy gloves do have their own ‘fit’ and ‘feel’ distinct from the other glove brands.
+If I could put it into words, I would say they have the puffy density of the Top King gloves with a bit of the snug comfort of the RAJA gloves, but ideally sized for larger hands with more expansive interiors.

 Windy gloves sport the classic ‘old school’ Muay Thai glove look.
 If you want something more modern and aggressive looking, Windy is firmly in the classic territory.
 Which is fine — I’m not a fan of the flashy visual noise that companies like Top King seem to be embracing.

-As a boxer, Windy are my least favorite of the Thai-made boxing gloves.
-They are very top heavy around the knuckle area and most importantly, do not give good feedback when hitting the heavy bag I find.
-When you hit the heavy bag, I find there is a lot of ‘bounce’ but not a lot of ‘crack’.
-And for me it’s the ‘crack’ I look for in a good pair of boxing gloves.
+As a boxer, Windy is my least favorite of the Thai-made boxing gloves.
+They are very top-heavy around the knuckle area and most importantly, do not give good feedback when hitting the heavy bag I find.
+When you hit the heavy bag, I find there is a lot of ‘bounce’ but not a lot of ‘crack.’
+And for me, it’s the ‘crack’ I look for in a good pair of boxing gloves.